 Music for Life wants to ensure a better future for Africa by developing leaders who will, one day, go on to positively shape the continent they came from.
-We aim to equip youth with a high-quality education, provide a leadership environment and instill Christian values.
+We aim to equip youth with a high-quality education, provide a leadership environment and instil Christian values.
 Our programs are specifically designed to build leadership capacity within the communities we serve.

 Below are the stories of our alumni who experienced a major life change because of their participation.
 These students weren’t just singers and dancers in the Choir; they gained freedom, hope, improved education, and unlimited opportunities which helped them become the ChangeMakers they are today.